 "Gifted best practices are those instructional approaches that are sustainable over time and can be used with any grade level or content curriculum.
 Gifted best practices are those strategies that support higher level thinking and increased rigor in any lesson plan.
 Gifted best practices move students from acquisition of knowledge, where the teachers does most of the thinking and work, to assimilation and adaptation of knowledge, where students do both the thinking and the work.
 Lesson plans that include gifted best practices address high levels of rigor and relevance for all students.
 Students of all abilities and aptitudes, not just gifted students, benefit from these.
 Programs, such as Junior Great Books, are valuable tools that may be used to address specific student needs or a particular purpose, and may utilize best practices, but are a resource."

 The Role and Importance of Process- "Why do I have to show my work if I can do it in my head?"
 This article for parents and teachers explores both the points of view on whether or not gifted students should show his/her work.

 Begin with Highest Level Learner in Mind by Lisa Van Gemert the Gifted Guru

 Respondo!- Don't just ask students to "identify the conflict" or "note the setting."
 Use Respondo! to click up some creative literature response questions.

 Gifted and Talented has professional books, enrichment kits, Jacob's Ladder, Envision, and Junior Great Books available for check out?

-Or use the search terms "gifted and talented" "AGATE" or "Junior Great Books" to search through Destiny.
+Try the search terms "gifted and talented," "differentiation," "acceleration," "depth and complexity," or "Junior Great Books" to search through Destiny.
 Click below to log in and search the catalog of professional resources and classroom resources available for checkout.